-And, in case some shared wisdom on this motherly art is sought, please check out this new, very thorough guide lovingly prepared by Sara Spencer.
+And, in case some shared wisdom on this motherly art is sought, please check out this very thorough Breastfeeding Tips and Guide lovingly prepared by Sara Spencer.
 It contains some nice videos including a great one on feeding twins.

 In health, Elyn

 Related Posts: Blessed Feeding; To She Who Loves Us Before She Meets Us; Oh Mother; A Winning Goal; First Food